PennyLeScroche/PennyLeScroche.github.io/notes.md

     - Shapeshifting
 - Manifestations of the soul
     - Energy weapons
-    - Creatures with tremendous power
+    - Beings with tremendous power
 - Elemental control
 - Time manipulation
 - Manipulation of senses